-This recipe makes enough for one quiche baked in a nine-inch springform pan, or two quiches baked in eight- or nine-inch pie plates.
+This easy cheese-and-vegetable recipe makes enough for one quiche baked in a nine-inch springform pan, or two quiches baked in eight- or nine-inch pie plates.

 Crust: Pulse flour and salt in a food processor until combined.
 Add butter and pulse until mixture resembles coarse meal.
 Whisk together egg and yolk with ice water.
 Add to flour mixture and pulse until moist crumbs start to form (no longer).
 Transfer mixture to a piece of plastic wrap and, using wrap and your hands, form into a disk (or 2 disks, if making 2 quiches in pie plates).
 Refrigerate at least 30 minutes and up to 4 hours.